 - a percussive / beatbox song – i.e. getting different sounds from the guitar & visual contrast

-- some midrange easygoing material for middle of set
+- some midrange easygoing material for the middle of the set

 That covers the “what” I’ll play.

 - Next, I plan the first song.
-I start the set groovy get the peoples heads bobbing, it helps them (and me) relax.
+I start the set groovy and get the people’s heads bobbing, it helps them (and me) relax.

 - For the first 3 or 4 songs, I entertain!

-- Set middle is the “journey” – ups & downs are OK.
+- The set middle is the “journey” – ups & downs are OK.
 Mid-intensity material OK.

 - Have at least one pretty ballad midway – to let the set breathe.

-Any one “type” of song for a whole set is way too much – whether it’s a ballad, funk, uptempo.
+Anyone “type” of song for a whole set is way too much – whether it’s a ballad, funk, or uptempo.
 Too much is too much!